deepestcyber/deepspeech.pytorch/README.ds.md

 on.
 Note that the case of the letters needs to match the ones the LM was trained with, in case of PP lower-case ones, to actually yield results.

+# Mozilla DeepSpeech LM

+Somehow obtain the language model of the Mozilla DeepSpeech project (is in the repos, possibly via git LFS).

+You can then use it with the "beam" decoder:

+	python worker.py \
+		--decoder beam \
+		--lm_path mozilla/DeepSpeech/data/lm/lm.binary